nimblenitin/Jobs-in-worker-node-Jenkins/README.md

 1. Create a worker node as per document in this repo.

-2. Build a job to run in slave node
+2. Build a job to run in slave node,

 3. Run the job and view the console output.